nxtrace/NTrace-core/README.md

 ### Automated Install

 * Linux
-    * One-click install script
+    * One-click installation script
-        * Github download
+        * Download from Github

              ```shell
              bash -c "$(curl -Ls https://github.com/sjlleo/nexttrace/raw/main/nt_install.sh)"
              ```
-        * GHPROXY mirror (for mainland China usage)
+        * GHPROXY mirror (For use in Mainland China)

              ```shell
              bash -c "$(curl -Ls https://ghproxy.com/https://github.com/sjlleo/nexttrace/raw/main/nt_install.sh)"
              ```
     * Arch Linux AUR installation command
-        * Built from source, thanks to @huyz for providing
+        * Build from source

              ```shell
              yay -S nexttrace
              ```
-        * Direct download of the bin package (only supports amd64), thanks to @ouuan for providing
+        * Directly download bin package (only supports amd64)

              ```shell
              yay -S nexttrace-bin
              ```
+        * The two types of AUR builds are maintained by huyz and ouuan, respectively
     * Linuxbrew installation command
-        * Homebrew-core version (only supports amd64), thanks to @chenrui333 for providing
+        * homebrew-core version (only supports amd64)

              ```shell
              brew install nexttrace
              ```
-        * This repository's ACTIONS automatically built version (updates faster)
+        * Automatically built version by this repository's ACTIONS (updates faster)

              ```shell
              brew tap xgadget-lab/nexttrace && brew install nexttrace
              ```
+        * The homebrew-core build is maintained by chenrui333, please note that this version's updates may lag behind the repository Action version

 * macOS
     * macOS brew installation command
-        * Homebrew-core version, thanks to @chenrui333 for providing
+        * Homebrew-core version

              ```shell
              brew install nexttrace
              ```
         * This repository's ACTIONS automatically built version (updates faster)

              ```shell
              brew tap xgadget-lab/nexttrace && brew install nexttrace
              ```

 * Windows
     * Windows Scoop installation command
-        * Scoop-extras version, thanks to @soenggam for providing
+        * Scoop-extras version

              ```powershell
              scoop bucket add extras && scoop install extras/nexttrace
              ```

+        * Scoop-extra is maintained by soenggam

+    Please note, the repositories for all of the above installation methods are maintained by open source enthusiasts.
+Availability and timely updates are not guaranteed.
+If you encounter problems, please contact the repository maintainer to solve them, or use the binary packages provided by the official build of this project.

 ### Manual Install

-- Download precompiled executable
+* Download the precompiled executable

     For users not covered by the above methods, please go directly to [Release](https://github.com/sjlleo/nexttrace/releases/latest) to download the compiled binary executable.

-    - The `Release` provides compiled binary executables for many systems and different architectures, if not, you can compile it yourself.
+    * `Release` provides compiled binary executables for many systems and different architectures.
+If none are available, you can compile it yourself.
-    - Some necessary dependencies of this project are not fully implemented at the Golang underlying level on `Windows`, so currently `NextTrace` is in the experimental support stage on the `Windows` platform.
+    * Some essential dependencies of this project are not fully implemented on `Windows` by `Golang`, so currently, `NextTrace` is in an experimental support phase on the `Windows` platform.

-- Install from source
+* Install from source

-  After manually installing Go >= 1.20, you can use the following command to install:
+    After installing Go >= 1.20 yourself, you can use the following command to install

     ```shell
     go install github.com/xgadget-lab/nexttrace@latest
     ```
-  The executable after installation is in the `$GOPATH/bin` directory.
-If you did not set `GOPATH`, it is in the `$HOME/go/bin` directory.
+    After installation, the executable is in the `$GOPATH/bin` directory.
+If you have not set `GOPATH`, it is in the `$HOME/go/bin` directory.

 ### Get Started